cucumber-attic/website/apps/dynamic/views/events/bdd-fundamentals-boston-2018.md

 ## BDD with Cucumber (Further online training)

-Each attendee of our BDD Fundamentals class will also receive access to our online training module, BDD with Cucumber, including a detailed workbook with exercises you can practice at your own pace.
+Each attendee of our BDD Fundamentals class will also receive access to our online training module, BDD with Cucumber, including a detailed workbook with exercises you can practice at your own pace after the course has finished.

 This module is a solid introduction to Behaviour-Driven Development (BDD) with Cucumber.
 You will learn to write executable specifications with Gherkin - Cucumber’s plain-text format for automated tests.
 You will also learn how to use Cucumber to drive the development of a system, and see the design of the system gradually emerge.
 You’ll end up with a system that does the right thing, and is easy to test.